If You Own a Business, Tax Software May Not Be Enough

 • Advise whether you should elect S-Corp status

-• Help you time income and expenses to reduce your tax bracket
+• Help you evaluate income and expense timing

 • Determine the right salary vs. distribution split

-• Identify retirement account strategies that lower your tax bill
+• Identify retirement account strategies that may affect taxable income

 • Flag quarterly estimated tax issues before they become penalties